Tarun-Sri-Sai/Trees/README.md

 # Trees

-This repository contains a package called `trees`, which provides implementations of various tree data structures.
+This repository contains a package called `trees`, which provides implementations of the AVL tree data structure.
 The package contains the following directories:

 ## lib